Aliases for PDGFA Gene

 GeneCards Summary for PDGFA Gene

-PDGFA (Platelet-Derived Growth Factor Alpha Polypeptide) is a Protein Coding gene.
-Diseases associated with PDGFA include denys-drash syndrome and tendinitis.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
+PDGFA (Platelet Derived Growth Factor Subunit A) is a Protein Coding gene.
+Diseases associated with PDGFA include denys-drash syndrome and wrinkles.
+Among its related pathways are Phospholipase D signaling pathway and PEDF Induced Signaling.
 GO annotations related to this gene include protein homodimerization activity and growth factor activity.
 An important paralog of this gene is PDGFB.

 UniProtKB/Swiss-Prot for PDGFA Gene